neooriginal/WorldEndArchive/README.md

 In case of severe infrastructure disruption or societal instability:

-1. Use battery, solar, or generator power to run a computer with this software
+1. Use battery, solar, or generator power to run a computer
-2. Start the server: `npm start` (if Node.js is available)
-3. Access knowledge through the web interface at http://localhost:3000
-4. If Node.js is unavailable, use the standalone version in the `/standalone` folder
+2. Access the standalone version in the `/standalone` folder directly with any browser
+3. If you have multiple storage locations, use the database file with the most recent date
-5. Share your knowledge database with trusted communities to strengthen collective resilience
+4. Share your knowledge database with trusted communities to strengthen collective resilience

 Remember: Information that seems mundane today may be irreplaceable tomorrow.